Dinoseb: Mechanism of action

-Metabolism and biotransformation

-The mechanism of plants to produce ATP.
-Photocomplex II is inhibited by dinoseb, so NADP cannot be reduced to NADPH and the ability to create glucose from carbondioxide is removed.

-After oral administration of dinoseb tagged with ^{14}C to rats and mice, it turned out that 40 to 65% of the ^{14}C was excreted in the urine and 30 to 40% ended up in the feces.
-TLC data showed the presence of different metabolites of dinoseb, although these were not identified.
-This finding was confirmed by different in vitro and in vivo studies.

-During one study, ^{14}C-dinoseb was administered to pregnant mice.
-The data showed that the rate of absorption after intraperitoneal administration was much higher than after an oral administration.
-Furthermore, molecules containing ^{14}C were found in all tissues of the mother and the embryo, although the embryonic tissues contained a lower concentration.

-Three hours after oral or intraperitoneal administration, the ^{14}C in the kidneys and liver of the mother was about 50% dinoseb and 50% metabolites.
-However, the ^{14}C in the kidneys and liver of the embryo was 85% dinoseb after oral administration and 57% after intraperitoneal administration.

 Toxicity

-Dinoseb is highly toxic when ingesting, inhaling or at skin contact.
+Dinoseb is highly toxic via ingestion, inhalation or when absorbed through the skin.
 Symptoms include fatigue, sweating, headaches, nausea, stomach aches and fever.
 It is also an irritant for the eyes.
-Skin contact causes burns and it turns yellow.
+It causes burns on contact with skin and leaves yellow stains.
 For pregnant women this substance is especially dangerous as it can cause growth defects in unborn children (it is teratogenic).

-Dinoseb interferes with the oxidative phosphorylation by acting as an uncoupler, which is the production of ATP in the mitochondria.
-This is done by making the inner membrane of the mitochondria more permeable to protons.
-The protons can return to the mitochondrial matrix more easily, which results in a lower difference in proton concentration on either side of the inner mitochondrial membrane.
-In other words: The proton gradient is lower, so the membrane potential will be lower.
-As the membrane potential is the driving force for the production of ATP, the cell is unable to produce energy.
+Dinoseb interferes with the oxidative phosphorylation by acting as an uncoupler which disrupts the production of ATP in the mitochondria.
+This is done by making the inner membrane of the mitochondria more permeable to protons, which results in a lower proton gradient.
+As the membrane potential / gradient is the driving force for the production of ATP, the cell is unable to produce energy.

 Exposure to dinoseb also induces ER-mediated calcium release, resulting in increased intracellular calcium levels.
 This is followed by activation of caspase, which is a protease involved in cell apoptosis.
 The surviving cells have an increase of alpha-synuclein levels which leads to dopaminergic neurodegeneration.

-Dinoseb can cross biological membranes like the blood-brain barrier and the placental barrier.
-This explains why dinoseb is particularly dangerous for pregnant women.
-If the compound can pass the placental barrier, the unborn child will be exposed to dinoseb via the blood of the mother.
+Dinoseb can cross biological membranes like the blood-brain barrier and the placental barrier..

-Oral LD_{50} values of dinoseb range from 14 to 114 mg/kg in rats, mice, rabbits, and guinea pigs.
-For humans, this is 5–50 mg/kg.
+Oral values of dinoseb range from 14±to mg/kg in rats, mice, rabbits, and guinea pigs.
+For humans, this is 5±to mg/kg.